chango/inferno/doc/settings.rst

 -------------

 The Inferno project comes with a few example rules.
-Tell inferno where to put those rules so that we can test your inferno install.
+Tell inferno where to put those rules so that we can test your Inferno install.

 ::